reedy/ESP32-RevK/revk-settings.md

 ## GPIOs

 Some settings are *forced* in to non volatile memory regardless, and GPIOs are an example of this.
-This is because the GPIOs relate to your board, and you do not a later board design with different GPIOs and hence new defaults in the software to change your GPIOs.
+This is because the GPIOs relate to your board, and you do not want a later board design with different GPIOs and hence new defaults in the software to change your GPIOs.
 This means that even setting to `null` will still save (the current default) in non volatile storage and show when you view settings.

 Some numeric settings can also have extra flags, and GPIOs are a good example.
 The `-` sign is a prefix that means *inverted*.
 This is common for an input button that may be pulled up and connected to ground when pushed, so *active* reads as `0` and *inactive* as `1`.
 As such you might see `{"button":-5}` meaning GPIO `5` but *inverted* logic.
 There are other characters such as `↓` meaning *pull down* rather than the default *pull up*.

 ## Zero/unset values

 Some settings, and GPIO are a good example, have a concept of being *set*.
 You might think this is simple, `0` could be *unset* and any other number is *set*, but GPIOs are a good example where GPIO `0` is valid and different to the GPIO being *unset*.
-To set such a value to *unset* stet it to `""`.
+To set such a value to *unset* set it to `""`.

 ## Setting groups